arrrrny/zdravo/README.md

 ### Getting Started

-1. Launch bitchat on your device
+1. Launch Zdravo on your device
 2. Set your nickname (or use the auto-generated one)
 3. You'll automatically connect to nearby peers
 4. Join a channel with `/j #general` or start chatting in public